 Plenty libraries supporting Kotlin

-Generating library files is straight forward, we just have to click “build” button on shared module in Android Studio.
-After library files are build we can import them and use in Android Studio and XCode projects.
+Generating library files is straight forward, we just have to click the “build” button on the shared module in Android Studio.
+After library files are built we can import them and use them in Android Studio and XCode projects.

-It is rapidly rising and there are already plenty libraries supporting Kotlin Multiplatform like HTTP requests library, JSON serialization, asynchronous operations, logging, etc.
+It is rapidly rising and there are already plenty of libraries supporting Kotlin Multiplatform like HTTP requests library, JSON serialization, asynchronous operations, logging, etc.

-Ktor is a framework to easily build connected applications – web applications, HTTP services, mobile and browser applications.
+Ktor Ktor is a framework to easily build connected applications – web applications, HTTP services, mobile and browser applications.
 Modern connected applications need to be asynchronous to provide the best experience to users, and Kotlin coroutines provide awesome facilities to do it in an easy and straightforward way.

-Kotlin serialization consists of a compiler plugin, which automatically produces visitor code for classes, and runtime library, which uses generated code to serialize objects without reflection.
+Kotlinx Serialization Kotlin serialization consists of a compiler plugin, which automatically produces visitor code for classes, and runtime library, which uses generated code to serialize objects without reflection.

-Napier is library for logging useful app data.
+Napier Napier is library for logging useful app data.
 Specific implementation for Android uses Log class and specific implementation for iOS uses NSLog class for logging data.

-Multiplatform Preferences is library for using local storage.
+Multiplatform preferences Multiplatform Preferences is library for using local storage.
 Specific implementation for Android uses SharedPreferences class and specific implementation for iOS uses NSUserDefault class.

-SQLDelight generates typesafe APIs from SQL statements.
+SQLDelight SQLDelight generates typesafe APIs from SQL statements.
 It compile-time verifies schema, statements, and migrations and provides IDE features like autocomplete and refactoring which make writing and maintaining SQL simple.
 SQLDelight currently supports the SQLite dialect and there are supported SQLite drivers on Android, JVM and iOS.

 As part of this document, small library is developed using Kotlin Multiplatform to test how it works.
 Library contains Math class written in Kotlin which contains functions for simple mathematical operations and can be used both from Android and iOS.